ulahello/sw/README.md

 >>> t += time() - start
 ```

-## contributions (are welcome !)
+## contributions

-tickets and improvements are welcome and appreciated, improvements
+tickets and improvements are welcome and appreciated!
-should stick to the simplicity of the use case.

 ## license